 Way back when, I used to think everything I didn’t want, need or knew what to do with, went straight into the garbage.
-That was then — this is now: I have a love for composting like no other.
-It is fun (uh, yah, FUN!), super impactful (mmmhm) and surprisingly simple (you heard me).
+That was then and this is now: I have a love for composting like no other.
+It is super impactful and surprisingly simple.

 By composting, you are actually encouraging more oxygen and less methane to be released into the atmosphere, making a significant contribution—you’ll even get some amazing all-natural plant fertilizer, too!
-So, whether or not you live in a tiny walk-up apartment or have a sprawling backyard, composting is surprisingly easy and versatile.
+So, whether or not you live in a tiny walk-up apartment or have a sprawling backyard, you can compost in your kitchen.

-Sorry to be sassy, but I truly believe we should all be making more of an effort.
 Nearly 28% of solid waste is compostable material.
-That means that the things we throw out on a daily basis—specifically organic waste like fruits, vegetables, egg shells, coffee grinds and more—can be repurposed into a nutrient-rich form of mulch that closely represents soil.
+That means that the things we throw out on a daily basis like, organic waste like fruits, vegetables, egg shells, coffee grinds and more, can be repurposed into a nutrient-rich form of mulch that closely represents soil.
 It’s great for potted plants and gardens and even has the nickname “black gold” because of its richness.

 Now, here is my humble crash course in kitchen composting in 1-2-3 easy steps:

-Composting isn’t smelly, dirty or gross.
+Kitchen composting isn’t smelly, dirty or gross.
 In fact, when done properly, it doesn’t even attract flies!
-All you need is a small(ish) metal or aluminum compost bin to toss your scraps in because plastic tends to absorb the smell and these tend to be more durable and easy to clean.
+All you need is an indoor aluminum compost bin to toss your scraps in since plastic tends to absorb the smell and aluminum are more durable and easy to clean.
 Start by placing an old piece of folded-up newspaper or paper towel at the bottom to absorb any extra moisture or water from the waste.
 A little bit of moisture helps it break down, but too much can just make it soupy (ew).
 So make sure that you lay the right foundation first before you start filling up your bin!

 After letting your compost sit for a while, it is important to “turn” the soil as if you were tossing a salad.
-You can either transition the contents to a larger outdoor container that is specifically suited for composting outside, add it to a larger bin in your home if you want to keep it for your own indoor plants and herbs, or find a community garden or waste management to take it off your hands.
+You can either transition the contents to a larger outdoor container that is specifically suited for composting outside, add it to a larger bin in your home if you want to keep it for your own indoor plants and herbs, or find something local like a community garden or contact your municipality’s waste management to see if they offer compost pick-up services.